Skip to Content

 Massey University has a wide range of other facilities which are available for use by postgraduate students.
 Dairy, sheep and beef and deer farms are located adjacent to the Palmerston North campus.
-In addition, a number of research facilities are also available, including the Pasture and Crop Research Unit, the Fertiliser and Lime Research Centre, the New Zealand Centre for Precision Agriculture and Seed Tech Services, an ISTA-accredited seed testing laboratory.
+In addition, a number of research facilities are also available, including the Pasture and Crop Research Unit, the Fertiliser and Lime Research Centre, Massey AgriFood Technology Partnership, the Plant Growth Unit, the Equine hospital, the Life Cycle Management Centre, Massey University farms and Seed Tech Services, an ISTA-accredited seed testing laboratory.

 Our proud record dates back to 1927 when we offered New Zealand’s first degrees in agriculture and horticulture.

-Course work will include 120 credits of taught material.
-The remaining 60 credits are composed of a unique professionally-focused research project.
+Course work will include taught material and a unique professionally focused research project.
 This project will take place in the work force, helping you produce a relevant, industry-related piece of work that will be immediately useful to you and the industry upon completion.

 As a student of the Master of Agriculture you will have access to lecturers and supervisors acknowledged as being among the best in the world.
 Massey University has very good industry contacts, facilitating research with a commercial context.
 Collaboration between Massey University and adjacent Crown Research Institutes offers unrivalled advantages to postgraduate students’ access to specialised skills, equipment and networking opportunities.